 Our Mission

-In order to be Certified as a Master Gardener and to be able to use that title, trainees must complete the 3 components of the Master Gardener Volunteer Training Program:
+To obtain certified Master Gardener status and to be able to use that title, trainees must complete all three components of the Master Gardener Volunteer Training Program:

-1. Attend all classes and field trips of the Master Gardener Volunteer Training Program, unless previously approved to be absent by our Coordinator, Ty McDonald.
+1.)
+Attend all classes and field trips of the MG Volunteer Training Program, unless previously approved to be absent by our Coordinator, Ty McDonald.

-2. Successfully complete the take-home exams with a passing grade within the time limit set by the Coordinator.
-The first take-home exam must be completed with a passing grade within that time limit in order for you to continue with the remaining classes.
+2.)
+Successfully complete the take-home exams with a passing grade within time limit set by coordinator.
+The first take-home exam must be completed with a passing grade within that time limit for you to continue with the remaining classes.

 What we do